Scott Boras: Personal life

-Scott and Jeanette Boras have been together since 1982 and married since 1985.
+Scott and his wife Jeanette Boras have been together since 1982 and married since 1985.
 They have three children.

 As part of the Boras Family Foundation charity, Boras has hosted an annual baseball tournament since 2013 called the Boras Baseball Classic.
-Originally made up of baseball teams from California and since 2017 including teams from Arizona, the tournament is a bracketed competition of elite high school teams, in which the athletes may showcase their skill to Collegiate Coaches and MLB Scouts.
-As of 2025, the tournament has included over 5,000 Division l athletes and over 500 MLB draftees including #1 overall draft picks Paul Skenes (2023), Spencer Torkelson (2020), Royce Lewis (2017), and Mickey Moniak (2016).
+Originally made up of baseball teams from California and since 2017 including teams from Arizona, the tournament is a bracketed competition of elite high school teams, in which the athletes may showcase their skill to collegiate coaches and MLB scouts.
+As of 2025, the tournament has included over 5,000 Division l athletes and over 500 MLB draftees, including #1 overall draft picks Paul Skenes (2023), Spencer Torkelson (2020), Royce Lewis (2017), and Mickey Moniak (2016).